- Trip Outline

 Bran, Halloween Party at Bran Castle

-Accommodate in a 4* Pension.
+Enjoy a delicious traditional dinner at a restaurant located in the vicinity of Bran Castle.
 After dinner, explore Transylvania’s symbol, Bran Castle.
 The edifice owes its fame both to its unique charm and to the myth Bram Stoker created around Dracula.
 Documentary evidence of the castle dates back as far as 1377.

 2 nights in 4* Pension